VP-1000

 Pioneer's very first consumer LaserDisc player.
 To this day, there remains a mystique about this player.
 Like the LD-660 player, it either favors CLV or CAV discs, rarely both.
 It also uses a step tangential circuit which applies additional gain in the time-base correction system at fixed points in the laser slider path.
 This can produce uneven picture results in some eccentric discs.
 The tangential correction is Gas Tube Pickup Assembly accomplished with the use of a 2nd pivoting mirror.
 This same pickup assembly concept pictured here on the right was utilized on all gas tube units manufactured by Pioneer until the introduction of the Laser Diode pickup system.
 Pioneer continued to use the tangential mirror correction concept through the first two Laser Diode players, the LD-700 & LD-900 before moving to an "orbital floating" lens assembly on the CLD-909.

 The A variant, included several enhanced features and hardware modifications.
 The unit included an upgraded power supply, which was less prone to fires and premature failure.
 CLV playback on "less than perfect" discs was enhanced.
 The slider pickup assembly received a beefed up unit, including a total of five tangential incremental steps, two more than the original unit.
 Also improved were search times on chapter encoded discs.
-On the software side, chapter search was added to the CLV mode.
 None of the units can perform a Time based search on CLV discs.

 The VP-1000A offered the best analog audio reproduction of any LaserDisc player produced.
 The sound is smooth, dynamic and coherent.
 Treble is crystal clear without being edgy or bright.
 The base is deep and powerful with good impact.
 The addition of the Pioneer CX decoder further enhances the listenability of the unit.